Make the most of your degree course and work experience opportunities to build up your portfolio and forge a career in the fashion industry

 It may be possible to get work experience in Europe or the USA before starting work in the UK.

 Search for placements and find out more about work experience and internships.

 Employers within the fashion industry range from top designers in well-established studios to high street retail outlets, supermarket clothing labels and manufacturing operations.
 Each of these offers different employment opportunities such as design work, creation, buying, marketing and PR.

 Consider other less obvious areas, too, such as costume design within the television and film industry, the fashion media, and internet companies.

 Recruiters may attend graduate shows at universities and snap up the most talented designers there.
 The biggest retail chains run graduate trainee schemes for buyers and merchandisers.
 Employers often fill junior posts by contacting tutors and university careers services.
 Recruitment may also be done through niche agencies and the press.

-Around 80% of fashion graduates are in employment six months after graduating.
-A small number, just over 5%, go on to further study, either full time or part time while working.
+Almost 85% of fashion graduates are in employment six months after graduating.
+A small percentage, just under 5%, go on to further study, either full time or part time while working.